Louse: In social history

-The human body louse Pediculus humanus humanus has (2010) the smallest insect genome known.
-This louse can transmit certain diseases while the human head louse (P. h. capitis), to which it is closely related, cannot.
-With their simple life history and small genomes, the pair make ideal model organisms to study the molecular mechanisms behind the transmission of pathogens and vector competence.

 In literature and folklore

 James Joyce's 1939 book Finnegans Wake has the character Shem the Penman infested with "foxtrotting fleas, the lieabed lice, ... bats in his belfry".

 Clifford E. Trafzer's A Chemehuevi Song: The Resilience of a Southern Paiute Tribe retells the story of Sinawavi (Coyote)'s love for Poowavi (Louse).
 Her eggs are sealed in a basket woven by her mother, who gives it to Coyote, instructing him not to open it before he reaches home.
 Hearing voices coming from it, however, Coyote opens the basket and the people, the world's first human beings, pour out of it in all directions.

 The Irish songwriter John Lyons (b.
 1934) wrote the popular song The Kilkenny Louse House.
 The song contains the lines "Well we went up the stairs and we put out the light, Sure in less than five minutes, I had to show fight.
 For the fleas and the bugs they collected to march, And over me stomach they formed a great arch".
 It has been recorded by Christie Purcell (1952), Mary Delaney on From Puck to Appleby (2003), and the Dubliners on Double Dubliners (1972) among others.

 Robert Burns dedicated a poem to the louse, inspired by witnessing one on a lady's bonnet in church: "Ye ugly, creepin, blastid wonner, Detested, shunn'd, by saint and sinner, How dare ye set your fit upon her, sae fine lady!
 Gae somewhere else, and seek your dinner on some poor body."
 John Milton in Paradise Lost mentioned the biblical plague of lice visited upon pharaoh: "Frogs, lice, and flies must all his palace fill with loathed intrusion, and filled all the land."
 John Ray recorded a Scottish proverb, "Gie a beggar a bed and he'll repay you with a Louse."
 In Shakespeare's Troilus and Cressida, Thersites compares Menelaus, brother of Agamemnon, to a louse: "Ask me not what I would be, if I were not Thersites; for I care not to be the louse of a lazar, so I were not Menelaus."